Office of International Programs

 Call: 903.565.6155 or email: firstname.lastname@example.org to find out more!

-Expedite Processing: Three weeks (minimum).
+Current Expedite Processing: Two to three weeks.
 If you are traveling in fewer than eight weeks, consider using

-Routine Processing: Six weeks (minimum).
+Current Routine Processing: Four to six weeks.
 If you are not traveling for eight or more weeks, please use Routine Processing.

 Processing times for passports can increase with short notice.
 Please make every effort to apply for your passports as early as possible!
 You can also cut off a 2-5 days mailing period by using the overnight option on books for an additional $20.66.